Skip to content

 relative_time_range: A relative time range filter or a list of filters to apply.

-return_date: Specifies whether to return the 'first', 'last', or 'nearest' event date.
+return_date: Specifies whether to return the 'first', 'last', 'nearest', or 'all' event date(s).
 Default is 'first'.

 categorical_filter: Additional categorical filters to apply.